 Both Theorems \ref{general D-S theorem} and \ref{HajlaszZimmerman} are generalizations of the so-called Dubovitski\v{\i}-Sard theorem \cite{Dubo}, which guarantees the same conclusion under the more stringent assumption that $f\in C^{k}(\R^n, \R^m)$.

-Of course the assumptions of Theorems \ref{abstract theorem} and \ref{abstract D-S theorem}, as well as the introduction of the classes $\mathcal{C}^{j}_{n,m}$, may look rather artificial (and as the reader may suspect, they are tailored to the proof we give).
-Nonetheless we believe they are quite useful, as they allow us to provide simple and elementary proofs of known results (cf. \cite{Bates} and Theorems \ref{De Pascale} and \ref{HajlaszZimmerman}; see also Remark \ref{simplicity}) while simultaneously obtaining new results such as Theorem \ref{Stepanov meets Morse-Sard} and Corollary \ref{corollary by Norton}.
+Of course the assumptions of Theorems \ref{abstract theorem} and \ref{abstract D-S theorem}, as well as the introduction of the classes $\mathcal{C}^{j}_{n,m}$, may look rather artificial (and, as the reader may suspect, they are tailored to the proof we give).
+Nonetheless we believe they are quite useful, as they allow us to provide simple and elementary proofs of known results (cf. \cite{Bates} and Theorems \ref{De Pascale} and \ref{HajlaszZimmerman}; see also Remark \ref{simplicity}), and to simultaneously obtain new results such as Theorem \ref{Stepanov meets Morse-Sard} and Corollary \ref{corollary by Norton}.

 The rest of this paper is organized as follows.
 In Section 2 we will collect several known or easy results that will facilitate the proof of Theorem \ref{abstract theorem}, which we will provide in Section 3.
 In section 4 we will explain how Theorem \ref{general theorem} is deduced from Theorem \ref{abstract theorem}.
 In Section 5 we will explain how Theorem \ref{De Pascale} can be deduced from Theorem \ref{abstract theorem} with little effort, we will study some examples that will clarify the relations of the above results to other authors' work, and we will state and prove some variants of Theorem \ref{general theorem} for $m=1$.
 Finally, in Section 6 we will explain what ingredients have to be added to the proofs of Theorems \ref{abstract theorem} and \ref{general theorem} in order to obtain Theorems \ref{abstract D-S theorem} and \ref{general D-S theorem} (again, we choose to separate proofs for expository reasons and because the Dubovitski\v{\i}-Sard-type results require using more advanced tools, such as the upper integral and Hausdorff measures).